-There is likely to be waste rock volumes on the surge stockpile at 30 June 2022, so this material would provide the bulk of the backfill material.
-The polishing pond stockpile will have approximately 360,000m3 stored as at 30 June 2021.
+There is likely to be waste rock volumes on the surge stockpile at 30 June 2023, so this material would provide the bulk of the backfill material.
+The polishing pond stockpile will also have waste rock available to use as backfill.

-6.1.3 Portal Boxcut
+6.1.3 Portal Box Cut